Bottom type: In programming languages

 Most commonly used languages don't have a way to denote the bottom type.
 There are a few notable exceptions.

-In Haskell, The undefined constant or terms created with the error constructor may be assigned any type.
-Attempting to evaluate such an expression causes the code to abort unrecoverably.
+In Haskell, the bottom type is called Void.

 In Common Lisp the type NIL, contains no values and is a subtype of every type.
 The type named NIL is sometimes confused with the type named NULL, which has one value, namely the symbol NIL itself.

 In Scala, the bottom type is denoted as Nothing.
 Besides its use for functions that just throw exceptions or otherwise don't return normally, it's also used for covariant parameterized types.
 For example, Scala's List is a covariant type constructor, so List[Nothing] is a subtype of List[A] for all types A. So Scala's Nil, the object for marking the end of a list of any type, belongs to the type List[Nothing].